Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Sample versions and applications

 We evaluate $y(\alpha_n)$ as a function of $\alpha_n$, and plot it in Figures~\ref{fig:GeomQuantilesOrder2-gl} \& \ref{fig:GeomQuantilesOrder2-GammaN}.
 Besides comparing its convergence towards $0$ with regard to the tail behaviour of the underlying probability measure, we also test the rate of convergence depending on the sample size, fixed or growing, considered to compute the quantiles.

-We note here that, although our aim is to study the tail asymptotics of the underlying distribution via the two chosen geometric measures (as seen in Section \ref{sss:newGeomQ}), the real applications would invariably involve finite samples drawn from the parent distribution.
-Therefore, the numerical illustrations necessarily have to rely on finite samples drawn from the probability distribution.
-Nevertheless, any finite sample, how large it can be, cannot mimic the tail behaviour of the parent distribution.
+We note here that, although our aim is to study the tail asymptotics of the underlying distribution via the two chosen geometric measures (as seen in Section \ref{ss:geomQ}), the real applications would invariably involve finite samples drawn from the parent distribution, and so do the numerical illustrations.
+Nevertheless, any finite sample, however large, cannot mimic the tail behaviour of the parent distribution.
 We, therefore, present our illustrations in two scenarios: one with fixed sample size, and the other scenario in which we increase the sample size with increasing $\alpha_n$.
-Here, in the case of increasing sample size, we further consider two sub--scenarios: $\alpha_n$'s increase exponentially to $1$, and for each increment in $\alpha_n$, the sample size is increased linearly.
+In the latter case, we further consider two sub--scenarios: $\alpha_n$'s increase exponentially to $1$, and for each increment in $\alpha_n$, the sample size is increased linearly.
 In the second sub--scenario, $\alpha_n$ is made to vary as a function of the sample size at an {\it optimal} rate, as identified through Condition~\eqref{eq:cdtionAlpha}.
-The explicit relationship between tail decay and rate of growth of geometric quantiles is exhibited in Figure~\ref{fig-samecov} by plotting $y(\alpha_n)$ for different distributions: a centered Gaussian and the Pareto($\delta$) family of distributions such that they share the same second moment.
+The explicit relationship between tail decay and rate of growth of geometric quantiles is exhibited in Figure~\ref{fig-samecov} by plotting $y(\alpha_n)$ for different distributions: a centered Gaussian and a Pareto($\delta$) family of distributions such that they share the same second moment.
 We perform this experiment for $\delta=2.2$ and $\delta=3.2$, respectively, to illustrate Theorem~\ref{thm:higher-order} obtained at the population level, where we proved that the third moment can help distinguish the asymptotic behaviour of the geometric quantile whenever the distributions share the same covariance matrix.
 For simplicity, all the illustrations are shown for the case when $u=(1,1)$.

 It clearly appears in all figures that plotting $y(\alpha_n)$ as a function of $\alpha_n$ gives a visual test to differentiate between distributions based on their tail behaviour.